Technion236272/2019a-TakeCare/README.md

 * Lost & Founds
 * Just about anything you see fit!

-Join the sharing revolution: help brighten someone's day, and also help the world by not excessively throwing away like in most modern families!
+Join the sharing revolution: help brighten someone's day and also help the world by not excessively throwing away like in most modern families!

 ## Built With